-Extending Unemployment Benefits in South Carolina
+Learn About Extending Unemployment Benefits in South Carolina

 Unfortunately, unemployment beneficiaries cannot apply for an unemployment benefits extension in South Carolina.
 At the end of the benefit year, many individuals find themselves asking “What can I do to extend unemployment?”
 However, there are currently no unemployment extension programs available.
 The last unemployment benefits program was enacted by the federal government, and Congress elected to end it in 2013.
-If you do not know how to get a federal unemployment extension in SC when it is available, please read below to learn more about the federal program:

-The Emergency Unemployment Compensation Program in South Carolina
+Learn About the Emergency Unemployment Compensation Program in South Carolina

 Unemployment beneficiaries wanting to know how to get an unemployment extension in SC should know that extension programs are only available during times when the nation is experiencing high rates of unemployment.
 In 2008, the federal government decided to create the Emergency Unemployment Compensation (EUC) program, which allowed out-of-work individuals to file claims beyond the usual state-mandated cutoff dates.
 During the Great Recession, many unemployment beneficiaries asked themselves, “How can I extend unemployment in South Carolina?”
 Fortunately, many beneficiaries were automatically granted an unemployment compensation extension if they qualified for one.
 Congress voted to put billions of dollars towards the program, which ended in late 2013.